-BOARD OF COMMISSIONERS RESOLUTION NO. FY2017-012
+BOARD OF COMMISSIONERS RESOLUTION NO. FY2022-005

-Moved By: CARL DOMINGUEZ Seconded By: THOMAS BORJA
+Moved By: ANISIA S. DELIA Seconded By: GEORGE F. PEREDA

-RESOLUTION TO ADOPT THE REVISIONS TO THE PUBLIC HOUSING ADMISSIONS AND CONTINUED OCCUPANCY POLICY (ACOP)
+RESOLUTION TO ADOPT THE UPDATED 2021 PUBLIC HOUSING ADMISSIONS AND CONTINUED OCCUPANCY POLICY (ACOP)

-WHEREAS, 24 CFR 906 requires all Public Housing Agencies with a Public Housing Program to adopt a written Admissions and Continued Occupancy Policy (ACOP) that establishes local policies for the administration of the Public Housing Program in accordance with requirements prescribed by the U.S. Department of Housing and Urban Development (HUD); and

-WHEREAS, 24 CFR 903.3 mandates all Housing Authorities to administer the Public Housing Program in accordance with the Admissions and Continued Occupancy Policy (ACOP); and

-WHEREAS, GHURA's Public Housing Program has revised the current Public Housing Admissions and Continued Occupancy Policy (ACOP) to include updated current mandates, regulations and policies that directly impact the current administration of the Public Housing Program, as listed in Exhibit I; and

-WHEREAS, the Public Housing Admissions and Continued Occupancy Policy (ACOP) is the supporting documentation to the housing agencies Annual Plan in accordance with 24 CFR 903; and therefore be it

-RESOLVED, that the Board of Commissioners hereby adopts the revisions to the 2016 Public Housing Admissions and Continued Occupancy Policy (ACOP) for the Public Housing Program.
+- WHEREAS, 24 CFR 906 requires all Public Housing Agencies with a Public Housing Program to adopt a written Admissions and Continued Occupancy Policy (ACOP) that establishes local policies for the administration of the Public Housing Program in accordance with requirements prescribed by the U.S. Department of Housing and Urban Development (HUD); and - WHEREAS, 24 CFR 903.3 mandates all Housing Authorities to administer the Public Housing Program in accordance with the Admissions and Continued Occupancy Policy (ACOP); and - WHEREAS, GHURA's Public Housing Program has revised the current Public Housing Admissions and Continued Occupancy Policy (ACOP) to include updated current mandates, regulations and policies that directly impact the current administration of the Public Housing Program, as listed in Exhibit I; and - WHEREAS, the Public Housing Admissions and Continued Occupancy Policy (ACOP) is the supporting documentation to the housing agencies Annual Plan in accordance with 24 CFR 903; and, therefore be it - RESOLVED, that the Board of Commissioners hereby adopts the 2021 updated Public Housing Admissions and Continued Occupancy Policy (ACOP) for the Public Housing Program.

-IN REGULAR BOARD MEETING, SINAJANA, GUAM - August 11, 2017

-PASSED BY THE FOLLOWING VOTES: AYES: George Santos, Thomas
+IN REGULAR BOARD MEETING, SINAJANA, GUAM - NOVEMBER 26, 2021 PASSED BY THE FOLLOWING VOTES:

+AYES: